stellar/supercluster/doc/measuring-transaction-throughput.md

 ### Shared parameters

-These parameters affect both `SimulatePubnetTier1Perf` and `MaxTPSMixed` missions:
+These parameters affect both `MaxTPSClassic` and `MaxTPSMixed` missions:

 * `--image`: The stellar-core docker image to test (see [Docker images with performance tests enabled](#docker-images-with-performance-tests-enabled)).
 * `--destination`: Directory to store logs and metrics generated during the mission run in.
 Defaults to `destination`.